ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 This trigger is useful for expanding environments, `\section`-style commands, preamble commands, which are usually defined only on new lines.

 You could do this manually with a regex trigger like `"^([%s]*)foo"`, but LuaSnip provides a cleaner way to do this---a built-in `line_begin` expansion condition.
-This will be our first use of the `condition` key in a LuaSnip snippet's `opts` table (mentioned at the [beginning of this article](#writing-snippets) and documented towards the bottom of `:help luasnip-snippets`)---here are a few real-life examples of how to use it: one uses the HTML-inspired trigger `h1` to create LaTeX `\section` commands (you could use `h2` for `\subsection`, and so on), and the other uses `new` to create a new environment.
+This will be our first use of the `condition` key in a LuaSnip snippet's `opts` table (mentioned in the [snippet anatomy section](#snippet-anatomy) earlier in this article and documented towards the bottom of `:help luasnip-snippets`)---here are a few real-life examples of how to use it: one uses the HTML-inspired trigger `h1` to create LaTeX `\section` commands (you could use `h2` for `\subsection`, and so on), and the other uses `new` to create a new environment.